We're Your Chimney and Fireplace Partner!

 Which fireplace insert is for you?

-Butler Chimneys typically installs fireplace inserts – gas or wood – in homes in Milwaukee County in one day.
+Butler Chimneys regularly installs fireplace inserts – gas or wood – in homes in Milwaukee County in one day.
 If the former is added, a new fuel line is run from a gas source elsewhere in the house.

 BaysideBrown DeerCarrollville